 - Seyal phulke (Gujarati dish)

-So you can see how this tricky to make but easy to afford dish has become so prominent.
-It’s not only the plain round chapatti which people have.
+So you can see how this tricky-to-make but easy-to-afford dish has become so prominent.
+It’s not only the plain round chapatti that people have.
 But you see the variances in which a simple chapatti can be served.
 This is all about our roti.
 Hope you have a great meal and please don’t forget to have chapatti.